midonet/ansible-midonet-agent/README.md

 * Required:

 `zookeeper_hosts` should be a dictionary or group in hosts inventory with all zookeeper members.
-`midonet_password` is the administration password needed for midonet API.
+`cluster_password` is the administration password needed for midonet cluster API.

 * Not Required: